sunpy/sunpy/doc/source/guide/data_types/maps.rst

     plt.show()

-You can view or make changes to the default settings through the `~sunpy.map.GenericMap.plot_settings` property.
+You can view or make changes to the default settings through the `~sunpy.map.GenericMap.plot_settings` dictionary.
 In the following example we change the title of the plot by changing the `~sunpy.map.GenericMap.plot_settings` property.

 .. plot::